kaunel85/ong-bylaws/bylaws.md

 ARTICLE IV: ELECTIONS
 ---------------------
+29. The groupings and order of officers for elections shall be as follows:

+    a.
+Executive Committee
+       1. President (if necessary)
+       2. Vice President (if necessary)
+       3. Treasurer
+       4. Recruitment Chairman
+       5. Warden
+       6. Phikeia Educator
+       7. Secretary

+    b.
+Standing Officers
+       1. Risk Management Chair
+       2. Chaplain
+       3. Scholarship
+       4. House Manager
+       5. Greek Council Representative

+    c.
+Event Officers
+       1. Social Chairman
+       2. Brotherhood Chairman
+       3. Philanthropy Chairman
+       4. Fundraising Chairman
+       5. Athletics Chair

+    d.
+Communications Officers
+       1. Social Media Chairman
+       2. Historian
+       3. Alumni Secretary
+       4. Chorister
+       5. Awards

+    e.
+Presidential Officers
+       1. President
+       2. Vice President

+30. Officer elections shall take place as follows:
+    1. The new Executive Committee shall be elected by the second meeting in March, to be installed at the first meeting of April following a direct mentorship period and a transition retreat facilitated by the outgoing Executive Commitee.
+    2. The Standing Officers shall be elected by the third meeting in March to be installed in the first meeting of April following a transition meeting.
+    3. The Event Officers may be elected in any meeting however they must be installed before the end of the academic year.
+    4. The Communications officers shall only be elected after the initiation of the Winter Phikeia class and may be installed in the same meeting.
-29. Officer elections shall take place no later than the first chapter meeting in March.
-Presidential and Vice-Presidential elections shall take place no later than the second chapter meeting in November.
-Installations shall occur no earlier than two weeks after the elections and no later than the last meeting of the current academic term.
+    5. Presidential and Vice-Presidential elections shall take place no later than the second chapter meeting in November.
+They shall be installed at the first meeting of the new calendar year.

-30. Nominations for President and Vice-President will open two chapter meetings prior to the election date.
+31. Nominations for President and Vice-President will open two chapter meetings prior to the election date.
 Nominations for all other officers will be open for one chapter meeting prior to the election date.
 Nominations will be open until they are closed to begin election procedure.

-31. The nomination process will be as follows: A nomination is made and seconded by Active Members in chapter or submitted to a member of the Executive Committee.
+32. The nomination process will be as follows: A nomination is made and seconded by Active Members in chapter or submitted to a member of the Executive Committee.
 The nomination must be accepted by the nominee.
 There is no limitation to how many nominations may be submitted throughout the nomination period.

-32. Self-nominations are permitted in chapter or in submission to the Executive Committee.
+33. Self-nominations are permitted in chapter or in submission to the Executive Committee.

-33. In order to be eligible to proceed to the election stage for a position in addition to The Code Section 113.1, a Member must meet the following criteria:
+34. For any Member running for election, the following will be stated so as to provide evidence of their accountability to the chapter:
-    1. Be in good financial standing with the chapter
+    1. Current financial standing with the chapter
-    2. Have not been manditorily enrolled in the Scholarship Plan for the past two semesters
+    2. Any academic program strikes for the past two semesters
-    3. Have fewer than three unexcused absences from regular meetings in the current academic term as stated in Section 19.3.
+    3. Count of excused and unexcused absences from regular meetings in the current academic term as stated in Section 19.3.
-    4. If an Active Member is not eligible for Elections as determined by the above he must be informed before any election date even if he is not currently nominated.
-This is such that he may maintain privacy and decline nominations or prepare an appeal.
-He may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.
-       1. The Active Member may only appeal his case to either the Executive Committee or the Active Chapter.
-The decision of the chosen body is final.
-       2. In the case of an appeal to the Executive Committee, a majority vote of the Executive Committee is required to allow the Active Member to proceed to the balloting stage.
-       3. In the case of an appeal to the Active Chapter, a two thirds (2/3) vote in favor of the motion is required to allow the Active Member to proceed to the balloting stage.

-34. Each President and Vice-President candidate will be allotted a 3 minute speech period.
+35. Each President and Vice-President candidate will be allotted a 3 minute speech period.
 Other officer candidates will be allotted a 2 minute speech period.
-This cannot be changed by a motion of the chapter.
+This cannot be changed by a motion of the chapter except with the 75% veto of this bylaw.

-35. Speech order will be at the discretion of the Chair of the meeting.
+36. Speech order will be at the discretion of the Chair of the meeting.

-36. Following speeches is a question period.
+37. Following speeches is a question period.
 During the period, a speakers list is opened that the Chair can close following his best judgement.
 After closing, any names on the speakers list must be exhausted.
 Questions must be answered in under one minute, by all candidates, and may be presented 'booth style' so candidates do not hear each other's answers.

-37. Following question period is a discussion.
+38. Following question period is a discussion.
 The candidates shall not be present for the discussion.
 During the period, a speakers list is opened that the Chair can close following his best judgement.
 After closing, any names on the speakers list must be exhausted.

-38. All voting will be conducted inside the chapter meeting using the heads down fists up method or an instant-runoff ballot at the discretion of the Chair.
+39. All voting will be conducted inside the chapter meeting using the heads down fists up method or an instant-runoff ballot at the discretion of the Chair.
 Additionally if there is only one candidate there may be a vote by acclimation if successfully motioned.
 There shall be two vote counters who cannot be candidates in the election chosen by the following preference
     - President
     - CAB Member
     - Alumnus Member